Galaxy Spin Classification I: Z-wise vs S-wise Spirals With Chirality Equivariant Residual Network: Galaxy Spin Datasets

 \section{Galaxy Spin Datasets}

 In the GZ1 project, public volunteers are asked to classify the SDSS galaxy images into six categories: ellipticals, Z-wise spirals, S-wise spirals, edge-on spirals, star / don't know, and mergers.
 The catalog includes the vote counts of the six morphological types for 667,944 galaxies with SDSS spectra data available, and for 225,268 galaxies with no spectra data available.
 The empirical probability that a galaxy belongs to each category can be estimated by the fraction of votes, while only the probabilities of Z-wise and S-wise spirals, $p_{\rm z}$ and $p_{\rm s}$, are relevant for this paper. \footnote{Note that $p_{\rm z/s}$ throughout this paper is the probability that a random volunteer in the GZ1 project will decide that the galaxy is a Z(S)-Spiral, which is not exactly the same as the probability that the galaxy is actually a Z(S)-Spiral.
 However, these two types of probabilities should be positively correlated, and the galaxies with $p_{\rm z/s}\to1$ are indeed very likely to be real Z(S)-Spirals (see the sample images in Appendix \ref{sec:sample}).
-Therefore, the empirical probability estimated by the vote fractions is still a useful quantity for the classification of galaxy morphology.} We refer to the empirical probabilities from the GZ1 catalog as the ``true" probability, in contrast to the ``predicted" probability given by the classifiers.
+Therefore, the empirical probability estimated by the vote fractions is still a useful quantity for the classification of galaxy morphology.} For simplicity, we effectively treat all the mergers as Non-Spirals, based on their vote fractions, despite that some mergers may indeed contain Z(S)-Spirals. \footnote{If one object has a large $p_{\rm merger}$, its $p_{\rm z/s}$ should be small, since the vote fractions of the six categories add up to 1.} We refer to the empirical probabilities from the GZ1 catalog as the ``true" probability, in contrast to the ``predicted" probability given by the classifiers.
 To keep the number of different kinds of galaxies roughly balanced, we downsample the galaxies with $p_{\rm m}\equiv\max\,(p_{\rm z},p_{\rm s}) \in [0,0.1]$ by a factor of 20 (i.e. only keep 1 of 20 such galaxies), the galaxies with $p_{\rm m} \in (0.1,0.2]$ by a factor of 5, and the galaxies with $p_{\rm m} \in (0.2,0.3]$ by a factor of 2.
 We then query the SDSS DR16 SQL database with the RA and Dec of each galaxy in the GZ1 catalog, and apply the following cuts to remove the galaxies that are unlikely to be clear enough to identify their morphology: \begin{enumerate} \item There should be exactly one PhotoObj within $1"$ of the location in the GZ1 catalog. \item The error of $r$ band magnitude should be in $(0,1)$. \item The $r$ band half light radius $r_{50}$ should be larger than $1"$. \item The $r$ band relative error of radius $\sigma_{r_{50}}/r_{50}$ should be in $(0",0.25")$. \end{enumerate} We find 173,097 galaxies that meet all the criteria (dubbed ``Reduced GZ1" catalog henceforth), and use $70\%$ of them for training, $15\%$ for validation, and $15\%$ for testing.
 We obtain the jpeg images of these galaxies from both SDSS and DESI surveys using the Legacy Surveys Sky Viewer tool \citep{dey2019overview}. \footnote{\url{https://www.legacysurvey.org/}} The SDSS DR16 images are generated from the \textit{gri} bands, while the DESI DR9 images are generated from the \textit{grz} bands.
 The numbers of $p_{\rm z}$ and $p_{\rm s}$ galaxies with different choices of cutoff values $p_{\rm cut}$ for the vote fraction are listed in Table \ref{table:pzps}.
 Sample images for galaxies with different GZ1 morphology classification probabilities can be found in Figure \ref{fig:sam-gz-sdss}.